franserr2288/city-watch-dog/docs/adr/adr-004-use-terraform-for-iac.md

 ## Context

-I considered AWS SAM for IaC, but I want a cloud-agnostic solution to keep options open for future non-AWS environments/just to work with something I get less exposure to.
+I considered AWS SAM for IAC, but I want a cloud-agnostic solution to keep options open for future non-AWS environments/just to work with something I get less exposure to.

 ## Decision